How to choose joint supplements?

 Is the hair removed prior to processing?

 Velvet antler gets its name because it feels like velvet on the outside due to its covering of fine hair.
-In fact this is something we don’t want in our capsules.
-It is a challenging and labour intensive task to remove the hair prior to processing, and not all companies do so.
-Ask the question!
+However, this is actually something we don’t want in our capsules.
+It is a challenging and labour intensive task to remove the hair prior to processing, but it is worth it.
+Not all companies do this however, so ask the question!

 Are fillers used?

-If Velvet is dried and processed properly there should be no need to add any fillers to manage moisture content.
-If the product has fillers, it begs the question why?
-I am aware of cases where dried blood, or carob powder are added to the product, and both of these things are similar in appearance to actual Deer Velvet.
+If velvet is dried and processed properly, there should be no need to add any fillers to manage moisture content.
+If the product has fillers, it begs the question: why?
+I am aware of cases where dried blood or carob powder are added to the product, as they look similar to actual Deer Velvet.
 Be sure to read the list of ingredients so you know what you are buying.

 Need more assistance?

-I hope that is helpful for you in assessing quality of velvet supplements.
-Typically, you will get what you pay for, but there are exceptions.
-If you have any specific questions, or want help to explore the differences between Canes and any other, I would be happy to help you with an honest comparison.
-Just contact me and I will be in touch.
+I hope this has been helpful for you in assessing quality of deer velvet supplements.
+Typically, you will just get what you pay for, but there are exceptions.
+If you have any specific questions, or want help to explore the differences between Canes and any other deer velvet suppliers, I would be happy to help you with an honest comparison.
+Feel free to contact me at any time, or learn more about deer velvet on our website.

-Join us below for exclusive deals, updates from the farm, and helpful advice!
+Join us for exclusive deals, updates from the farm, and helpful advice!